owulveryck/blog/content/post/from-cli-to-microservice.md

 ### The protobuf contract

-The protocol is described with a simple text file and a specific DSL.
-Then there is a compiler that serialize the description and turns it into a contract that can be understood by the targeted language.
+The protocol is described in a simple text file and a specific DSL.
+Then there is a compiler that serializess the description and turns it into a contract that can be understood by the targeted language.

-Here is a simple definition that match our need:
+Here is a simple definition that matches our need:

 {{< highlight protobuf >}}
 syntax = "proto3";